lane-faison/Halfway-Meetup/README.md

 * Switches to easily enable the user to turn on or off the app locating the different venue categories
 * Expandable radius for returned search results

+## Biggest challenge
+* Return results only contained within the circle around the center point and then returning more results as the circle's radius is expanded.